harshithamysore/TESS_Injection_Recovery_Pipeline/README.md

 5. (Optional) To cut down the CTL sample to get the same distribution of sectors as the TOI list, run `2_optional_match_sector_lengths.ipynb`.
    - The **first cell** runs it for the CTLs, and the **second cell** runs it for the TOIs.
 An estimation is included for how long it will take to run all the lightcurves.
+   - The **third cell** shows the distribution of sectors comparison.
+The cut will work best if there are more CTLs than TOIs in every bin.
-   - The **third cell** generates the representative sample, which will have the same number of stars as the TOI list
+   - The **fourth cell** generates the representative sample, which will have the same number of stars as the TOI list
-   - The **fourth cell** modifies the CTL stars that will be used from that point onward, including sector length in the csvs.
+   - The **fifth cell** modifies the CTL stars that will be used from that point onward, including sector length in the csvs.
 ---

 ## Part Two: `2_injection/`